stevengxu/Wildfire-Detection-Using-RPCA/README.md

 Compared to exist-ing methods, our proposed method adapts to the spatial andtemporal heterogeneity of satellite images,  does not requiretraining on labeled images, and is computationally efficientfor online monitoring.
-We present an application of our pro-posed algorithm to the GOES-R imagery in monitoring recentCalifornia wildfires.
+We present an application of our pro-posed algorithm to the GOES-R imagery in monitoring recent California wildfires.

 ## Reference